 Abstract

-Advancing the planting date of rice has been heralded as the entry point for system optimization in rice-wheat cropping systems in the Eastern Indo-Gangetic Plains.
-Much of that evidence focuses on the productivity and resilience benefits, but less on the monetary and risk implications of such a planting date adjustment.
-In this paper, we use a gridded crop simulation model and computational economic risk models of evaluating risky portfolios—second order stochastic dominance—to spatially assess the economic potential of alternative rice planting date strategies.
-We find that sowing a long duration variety of rice with monsoon onset is more economically beneficial for a risk averse farmer in Bihar consistent with prior evidence that showed that this strategy gives higher system caloric yield.
-Our approach has however identified a small set of locations in Bihar for which a risk averse farmer would be indifferent between this strategy and fixed date with a long duration rice variety planting strategy.
+Advancing the planting date of rice has been heralded as the entry point for system optimization in rice-wheat rotational cropping systems in the Indo-Gangetic Plains (IGP).
+Much of the evidence behind this recommendation focuses on the productivity and resilience benefits, but less on the monetary and risk implications of such a planting date adjustment.
+In this paper, we use a gridded crop simulation model and a computational risk model of evaluating risky portfolios to spatially assess the economic potential of alternative rice planting date strategies.
+We find that sowing a long duration variety of rice with monsoon onset is more economically beneficial even for a risk averse farmer in Bihar consistent with prior evidence that showed that this strategy gives higher system caloric yield for a risk neutral farmer.
+Our approach has however identified locations in the area of interest, especially Northwestern IGP, for which a risk averse farmer would be indifferent or not adopt this strategy as compared to fixed date planting date recommendation with a long duration rice variety planting strategy.

 1. Introduction